brd/terraform-salt/README.md

   }
 }
 ```
-* Create the cloud-init template file:
+* Create the cloud-init template file in the top level of the terraform
+directory: `cloud-config.tpl`:
 ```
 #cloud-config
 hostname: ${hostname}.${site}.internal